 After arriving at Leningradsky Station, our group of 52 was divided into two tour groups and assigned a guide from Moscow.
 A firecracker of a woman named Ludmila was in charge of our group.
 Ludmila was one of those people you immediately take to – sincerely sweet, sarcastically funny and completely in charge.
 A whirlwind of information, she talked non-stop throughout the tour, making sure to toss in a few views of her own along with her bounty of historical knowledge.
 She was what I imagined Betty White would be like if she were a Russian tour guide.

-The massive complex of buildings, museums and cathedrals was beyond anything I had imagined.
-We must have walked a marathon of miles that day.
+The Kremlin complex of palaces, museums, towers and cathedrals was beyond anything I had imagined.
+I think we walked a marathon of miles that day.
 We saw the gold-topped domes and 15th century frescoes in the Church of the Assumption at Cathedral Square.
 We toured the Armory, a beautiful museum of crowns, jewels, historic clothing, chariots, old weapons and Faberge eggs.
 And then, at a specified time, we arrived at our next site: A “special access” tour of the Grand Kremlin Palace.
 Ludmila told us that if we were late we wouldn’t get in.
 After going through a special security point, we quickly realized how lucky we were.